antonioSF/css/README.md

 ```

 #### Selectors
-Are patterns that matches some elements in the DOM tree.
+Are patterns that reference some elements in the DOM tree.
 Selectors can match HTML elements, as well as an element's class, ID, or any of its attributes.

 ```css